Some ramblings on (click to filter):

 January 21, 2025

-Doing what you like | PhD
+Doing what you like to do | PhD

 The first time I met with one of my now-advisors to discuss possible rotation projects, she asked me quite plainly, "What are you good at?"